 What is Infection Prevention and Control (IPC)?

-A successful infection prevention and control program requires systems and guidance, which enables healthcare workers to identify individuals presenting with, or with risk factors for, infection or colonisation.
+A successful infection prevention and control program requires systems and guidance, which enables healthcare workers to identify individuals presenting with risk factors for infection or colonisation.
 IPC guidance enables healthcare workers to reduce the risk of infection transmission through appropriate IPC measures by applying standard and transmission based precautions as appropriate.
 The HSE has published IPC guidance for use both within acute and community situations (referenced below).

 Infection Prevention and Control (IPC) and Antimicrobial Stewardship Guidance (AMS) Resources for Irish General Practice

 Programmes to support IPC are vital for safe healthcare delivery.
-The HSE has been instrumental in developing many of these resources that are designed to assist health organisations, their workforce and their consumers in implementing effective infection prevention and control.
+The HSE has been instrumental in developing many of these resources designed to assist health organisations, their workforce and their consumers in implementing effective infection prevention and control.

 Resources include: